World in Action: World in Action and popular culture

-The long-running intermittent Seven Up! series of TV films, which in due course spanned decades, was first broadcast from 1964 as part of World in Action.
+The long-running intermittent Up series of TV films, which in due course spanned decades, was first broadcast from 1964 as part of World in Action.
 By its intimate technique of filming the everyday lives of children and interviewing them, a different picture of life in Britain was formed.

-In 1967, a young researcher named John Birt established his early reputation by persuading the rock star Mick Jagger to appear on World in Action to debate youth culture and his recent drug conviction, with Establishment figures, including William Rees-Mogg of The Times, who had written a famous editorial defending the singer.
-Jagger so enjoyed the experience that he invited the Granada team to film The Rolling Stones at the band's free 1969 concert in Hyde Park, London.
+In 1967, a young researcher named John Birt established his early reputation by persuading the rock star Mick Jagger to appear on World in Action to debate youth culture and his recent drug conviction, with establishment figures, including William Rees-Mogg of The Times, who had written a famous editorial defending the singer.
+Jagger so enjoyed the experience that he invited the Granada team to film the Rolling Stones at the band's free 1969 concert in Hyde Park, London.
 The resulting film, The Stones in the Park, was one of the iconic concert films of the 1960s.
-John Birt moved on to edit World in Action, and eventually became the Director General of the BBC.
+John Birt moved on to edit World in Action, and eventually became the director-general of the BBC.

-The rise of Thatcherism and the misery of mass unemployment saw WIA examining the phenomenon through the eyes of another emerging band, UB40, in A Statistic, A Reminder (1981), a line taken from one of the band's songs.
+The rise of Thatcherism and the misery of mass unemployment had WIA examining the phenomenon through the eyes of another emerging band, UB40, in A Statistic, A Reminder (1981), a line taken from one of the band's songs.
 Six years later, a special edition of the programme was devoted to the Irish rock band U2 and their charismatic front man Bono.
-Like The Rolling Stones before them, U2 allowed World in Action to film one of their classic concerts in 1987 in Ireland.
-This footage, shot by the future Hollywood director Paul Greengrass, was shown only once on ITV because of copyright restrictions although it has circulated among fans as a bootleg.
+Like the Rolling Stones before them, U2 allowed World in Action to film one of their classic concerts in 1987 in Ireland.
+This footage, shot by future Hollywood director Paul Greengrass, was shown only once on ITV because of copyright restrictions, although it has circulated among fans as a bootleg.